Skip to content

 The Flux Footwear Adapt High-Top Trainer is the second training-focused shoe to debut from Flux Footwear.
 This shoe delivers a high-top construction with a flexible adaptive sole.

-After reviewing the Flux Footwear Adapt and finding them interesting, I was excited to put the Adapt High-Top Trainer to the test.
+After reviewing the Flux Adapt Trainer and finding them interesting, I was excited to put the Adapt High-Top Trainer to the test.
 Plus, I love high-top training shoes so if you’re similar, then you’ve likely considered this model, too, for your workouts.

 Overall, I feel the Flux Adapt High-Top Trainer delivers a fairly well-rounded performance, and I see it as a good transitional shoe to using barefoot shoes more frequently for working out.
 Granted, there are a few cons to note with this shoe and I’ll cover them below.